Over 70 Years Of Building

-In December of 1950, the corporation purchased the Williams exchange for $150 from Max Hosea, and in June 1951 also purchased the Plainville Telephone Company for $8,000.
-After obtaining a Rural Electrification Administration loan in April 1952, several miles of cable were placed into service in the next coming year, and the first Stromberg-Carlson automatic dial office was put into service in 1954.
-That year, the corporation moved into a new headquarters building in Montgomery, making it unnecessary to continue holding business and board meetings in the county REMC building.
+In December of 1950, the corporation purchased the Williams exchange from Max Hosea, and in June 1951 also purchased the Plainville Telephone Company.
+In April 1952, several miles of cable were placed into service, and the first Stromberg-Carlson automatic dial office was put into service in 1954.
+That year, the corporation moved into a new headquarters building in Montgomery.

 Service improvements continued through the 1960s and ‘70s.
 In 1983, the company’s first digital central office was put into service – the start of a project to convert all exchanges to single party service.
 In that same year, RTC Communications moved into a newly built 5,300 square foot building located on Main Street in Montgomery in which became the headquarters for RTC as we know it.

 Daviess-Martin County RTC continued to expand throughout the rest of the ‘80s and ‘90s, improving not only the quality of its existing telephone services but also expanding services to surrounding communities.

 Today, RTC Communications is a leading rural telecommunications company serving the internet, voice, and business service needs of customers in Daviess, Martin and Lawrence counties.
 RTC customers have access to Intelecyn™ Speed, our world-class broadband internet riding on the latest optical Fiber to The Home (FTTH) network, reaching speeds of 1 gigabyte.
 Additionally, RTC Communications provides Intelecyn Home, our crystal clear and secure voice service, and Intelecyn Business services.
 Being a cooperative, RTC Communications’ customers living in an RTC territory are also owners, bringing a new meaning to the phrase “we listen to our customers.”